 Investing in equity securities may offer a higher rate of return than those investing in short term and longer term debt securities.
 However, the risks associated with investments in equity securities may also be higher, because the investment performance of equity securities depends upon factors which are difficult to predict.
 As a result, the market value of the equity securities that it invests in may go down and the relevant Fund may suffer losses.
 Factors affecting the equity securities are numerous, including but not limited to changes in investment sentiment, political environment, economic environment, and the business and social conditions in local and global marketplace.
-Securities exchanges typically have the right to suspend or limit trading in any security traded on the relevant exchange; a suspension will render it impossible to liquidate positions and can thereby expose the relevant Fund to losses.
+Securities exchanges typically have the right to suspend or limit trading in any security traded on the relevant Fund to losses.